shiner80/Recon_mSIM/README.md

 https://www.dropbox.com/s/siip8quf2c154ql/ExampleData_mSIM.zip?dl=1

-For these exemplary acquisitions Tubulin data provide successful reconstruction using a threshold equal to 500.
-DAPI data provide succesful reconstruction using a threshold equal to 200.
+For these exemplary acquisitions Tubulin data provide successful reconstruction using a 'Threshold for dot identification in FFT' parameter equal to 500.
+DAPI data provide succesful reconstruction using a 'Threshold for dot identification in FFT' parameter equal to 200.

 The code will output reconstructed widefield, confocal and mSIM images (+ deconvolution if selected).
 Reconstruction time for a mSIM image on the order of two minutes on an PC equipped with an Intel Xeon E5-1620 and 16GB of installed RAM.